oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 4.1.1 Missing Definition of Product ID

-For each element of type `/definitions/product_id_t` which are not inside a Full Product Name (type: `full_product_name_t`) and therefore reference an element within the `product_tree` it must be tested that the Full Product Name element with the matching `product_id` exists.
+For each element of type `/definitions/product_id_t` which is not inside a Full Product Name (type: `full_product_name_t`) and therefore reference an element within the `product_tree` it must be tested that the Full Product Name element with the matching `product_id` exists.
 The same applies for all items of elements of type `/definitions/products_t`.

 The relevant paths for this test are: